wock2009/termgrad/README.md

-# Package name > Gardient
+# Package name > smoothcolors
 # Made by > wock2009
 # Site > https://coderhangout.xyz

-# Why choose gradient? > Gardient package is a clean and colourful package.
+# Why choose smoothcolors?
+`smoothcolors` is a clean and colorful package for terminal output.
-For your terminal tools.
-Its easy to apply onto your CLI tools.
-Gardient package got many cool colors.
+Easily apply vibrant gradients and stylish effects to your CLI tools with minimal effort.
+Includes a wide range of smooth and visually pleasing color sets.